VkyH/ToDoAppDocker/README.md

 # todoapp
  Quick And Easy To Use, Anytime, Anywhere!
 "Plan Your Day Better,Get Your Life Organized" Helps You Keep Track Of Your Tasks

-// to build and the image for the execution environment of our dbms project
-// we add a tag name so that we can easily identify our image with a name
+// to build the image for the execution environment of our dbms project we add a tag name so that we can easily identify our image with a name

 docker build -t dbms-project .